petermekhaeil/nextjs-commerce-shopify/README.md

 ## APIs

-Collections of APIs to fetch data from a Shopify store:
+Collections of APIs to fetch data from a Shopify store.

+The data is fetched using the [Shopify JavaScript Buy SDK](https://github.com/Shopify/js-buy-sdk#readme).
+Read the [Shopify Storefront API reference](https://shopify.dev/docs/storefront-api/reference) for more information.

 ### getProduct